precog/client-libraries/doc/src/charts-api.v1.rst

 	An object that describes the options for segmenting the data (see below).
 ``segmenton`` : string
 	A shortcut that is equivalent to : ``{ segment : { on : "propertyname" } }``
+``sensibleradius`` : int
+	The distance from a datapoint within which the mouseover and click events should be fired.

 .. include:: visualization-api-v1-options-cartesian.txt
 .. include:: visualization-api-v1-options-layout.txt